 - 2008 Annual Report - Canada-Alberta Agreement on Environmental Assessment Cooperation (2005)

-To connect with Environmental Assessment for further details on the Environmental Assessment process for non-energy related activities or to report issues with this website:
+Connect with Environmental Assessment for further details on the Environmental Assessment process for non-energy related activities or to report issues with this website:

-To connect with the Alberta Energy Regulator for information regarding upstream oil and gas and coal activities:
+Connect with the Alberta Energy Regulator for information regarding upstream oil and gas and coal activities: